About the Program

 This program contains fundamental computer programming courses and courses specially developed for Information Systems majors including database management, e-commerce, and computer security.
 Those courses are supplemented by highly specialized business management courses such as Visual Basic for business applications, business information systems, and business statistics.

-For a computer science focus, the department offers a wide variety of courses on computer systems, programming, computer networks and special topics such as artificial intelligence, game programming, image processing, and computer graphics.
+For a computer science focus, the department offers a wide variety of courses on computer systems, programming, computer networks and special topics such as artificial intelligence, game development, image processing, and computer graphics.
 Additionally, students have the opportunity to learn additional programming languages, advanced programming concepts or other applications of computing by taking any of the computer science electives.

 The majority of the courses are taught in computer labs, giving students the advantage of a hands-on learning environment.
 The average class size of twelve students for the required information system courses facilitates one-to-one interaction with our well-qualified, full-time faculty members.
 Information Systems majors are required to complete a Professional Field Experience that requires working 200 hours as an intern in a computing profession to gain work experience and apply knowledge learned from various courses.